coppolat1/diff-sqlite/README.md

 # diff-sqlite
 A utility to diff binary (.db) SQLite database files.

+## How does it work?
+- Connect to both databases using Python's `sqlite3` standard library.
+- Dump the contents of both databases into a text-readable `.sql` file.
+- Launch a Beyond Compare diff of these two files.
+- After Beyond Compare is closed, remove all temporary files.

 ## Integration with TortoiseSVN
 - Navigate to `TSVN Settings -> Diff Viewer -> Advanced -> Add`
 - Supply `.db` as the filename